nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/TESTING.md

         # Initiate DELETE request and capture the response
         response = self.client.delete(url)

-        # Assert that the response status code is 204 no content
+        # Assert that the response status code is 204 (NO CONTENT)
-        self.assertEqual(response.status_code, status.HTTP_204_NO_CONTENT)
+        self.assertEqual(response.status_code, 204)

-        # GET Game again
+        # Initiate GET request and capture the response
         response = self.client.get(url)

-        # Assert that the response status code is 404 NOT FOUND
+        # Assert that the response status code is 404 (NOT FOUND)
-        self.assertEqual(response.status_code, status.HTTP_404_NOT_FOUND)
+        self.assertEqual(response.status_code, 404)
 ```